Citizens (Georgia): Period 2020-2024

 In the 2021 local elections the party's nationwide vote dropped to 14,652 (0.83%).
 On 7 March 2023, the Georgian parliament, with the backing of Georgian Dream, elected Ioseliani as the Public Defender.
 His mandate was subsequently terminated, with him being replaced by Ketevan Turazashvili.

+Strong Georgia coalition

+Party leader Elisashvili during the post-election protests in November 2024.

 Citizens backed protests against the introduction of the 'Foreign Agent Law', which has been criticized for its similarity to a Russian law that was used to crack down on civil society.
 On 15 April 2024, Elisashvili made international headlines for punching a Georgian Dream MP Mamuka Mdinaradze in the parliament after the law's introduction.
 The party subsequently signed the Georgian Charter initiated by the president Salome Zourabichvili that sets out goals for a possible future government.

-On 13 August 2024, Citizens decided to join the Lelo for Georgia-led Strong Georgia coalition for the 2024 parliamentary election.
+On 13 August 2024, Citizens joined the Lelo for Georgia-led Strong Georgia coalition for the 2024 parliamentary election.
+The party had three candidates in the top-26 of the election list of the bloc.
+Ketevan Turazashvili was the highest placed at the seventh position.
+Party-leader Elisashvili took the 20th position.
+The bloc became fourth in the elections, winning 14 mandates of which one was for the Citizens party.

+The party participated in the post-election demonstrations and political boycot of the opposition, protesting against the alleged fraudulent outcome of the elections.
+The sole Citizens mandate was terminated on 5 February 2025 upon their request, together with 48 other mandates of the opposition.
+The seat remained vacant as the Strong Georgia bloc had their candidate list annuled as well so that no replacements could be appointed.

 Ideology

 In the 2020 parliamentary election, Citizens was viewed as a centrist or liberal-right party.
 However, since then its perception has shifted to a left-leaning party with it generally being described as centre-left.
 2024 Georgian Compass, despite placing the party in the liberal left corner, found it to be the most socially conservative out of the liberal opposition parties.
 The party's ideology has been described as populism and liberalism.
 Citizens is strongly in favor of European integration with sources describing it as a pro-European party.